LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 The service can also be used for internal digital certificate generation, functioning as an internal CA (certificate authority).

 ACM has no costs when used within the AWS-native environment and resources.
-However, when using it as an internal certificate authority for on-premises environments, it has a monthly cost
+However, when using it as an internal certificate authority for on-premises environments, it has a monthly cost/

+ACM can automatically generate certificates for domains that you own, to which you will need to provide proof of ownership via email notification or via DNS Domain Validation.
+When generating private certificates, you do not need to verify you are the owner of the domain.

+ACM will send notifications about renewals, 45 days before expiration.
+Renewed certificates will keep the same AWS ARN.
+Certificates that have been imported, will need to be updated manually - ACM will still send notifications 45 days before expiration.

+AWS Config has a managed rule that can be enable to check for expiring certificates.